- My LS

 About the Lawyers with Disabilities Division

 The Law Society is committed to promoting inclusion in the legal profession.
-Lawyers with Disabilities Division members come from a wide range of backgrounds and include law students, retired solicitors, paralegals, law lecturers, practising solicitors and their allies.
+Members of the Lawyers with Disabilities Division come from a wide range of backgrounds and include law students, retired solicitors, paralegals, law lecturers, practising solicitors and their allies.

 Members have a wide range of disabilities that affect them to varying degrees, including visual and other sensory impairments, impaired mobility and less immediately apparent disabilities, such as epilepsy, dyslexia and mental health issues.

 The Lawyers with Disabilities Division was launched in January 2009, following on from 20 successful years as the Group for Solicitors with Disabilities.

 What does the Lawyers with Disabilities Division do?

 Lawyers with Disabilities promotes equal opportunities for people with disabilities within the legal profession.
 The division encourages solicitors to use their experiences and expertise to support aspiring solicitors or colleagues seeking to progress in the legal sector.

 We help members secure work placements and training contracts and we support people with disabilities to access legal services and facilities.